 Our bodies have a natural way of adjusting themselves to the day-night cycle.
 Many of us know that these are our ‘biological clocks’ or ‘circadian rhythms.’
 However, when behavioral or lifestyle changes interfere with this clock – such as in the case of jet lag – the result is sleepiness and an overall feeling of confusion.
 New research uncovers a group of cells involved in regulating the sleep-wake cycle and suggests that in the future, we might be able to treat jet lag using this knowledge.

 While the two are interconnected, our biological clocks and circadian rhythms are not exactly one and the same.
-The so-called biological clock is, in fact, a group of neurons that form the suprachiasmatic nucleus (SCN) – a very small region in the brain’s hypothalamus.
+The so-called biological clock is, in fact, a group of neurons that form the

 The SCN consists of around 20,000 brain cells and is responsible for aligning our internal bodily states with the external day and night cycle – that is, for our circadian rhythms.